Elhameed/alx-low_level_programming/0x00-hello_world/README.md

 ## Tasks :page_with_curl:

-* **0. Preprocessor**:
-* [0-preprocessor] file contains script that runs a C file through the preprocessor and save the result into another file.
+* **0. Preprocessor**:The `0-preprocessor` file contains script that runs a C file through the preprocessor and save the result into another file.

 **Task-1**:The `1-listit` file contains the script that displays the content list of the working directory.`ls`